 - Stary Hrad (Slovakia, Žilina);

-- Zbrašov Aragonite Cave (Czech Republic, Olomouc);
+- Zbrašov Aragonite Cave (Czechia, Olomouc);

 Nevertheless Ochtinská Aragonite Cave if one of the most beautiful and most accessible aragonite caves.

 - P. Bella, J. Hlavac, P. Gazik.
 Protection and Management of Show Caves in Slovakia, 13th International Congress of Speleology, July 2001.
 Accessed on July 18, 2016

 - P. Bosak, P. Bella, V. Cilek, D. C. Ford, H. Hercman, J. Kadlec, A. Osborne, P. Pruner.
 Ochtiná Aragonite Cave (Western Carpathians, Slovakia): Morphology, Mineralogy of the Fill and Genesis.
 Geologica Carpathica, 53, 6, December 2002.
 399 – 410.

 |Coordinates:||48.6644 N 20.3091 E|

 |Address:||Europe, Slovakia, Košice Region, some 26 km west from Rožňava (by road)|

 |Alternate names:||Ochtiná cave|